cybergarage/mupnp/README.md

 ```

 For MacOSX, I have released a wrapper class for Objective-C on Cocoa.
 Currently, the framework supports only basic functions of the control point.
 Please use the standard C library if you need to use all functions of mUPnP for C.

+### Windows

+For Windows platforms, mUPnP includes platform projects for Visual Studio 2005.
+Please check the platform directories, mupnp/*/win32/vs2005, to use the projects.
+On WindowsCE, mUPnP does not have platform projects, but a contributor has verified that the source codes compile normally.

 ## References